Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

 Let us say a cube is an m-m-e cube if it has m-morphisms in two directions and e-morphisms in the remaining direction; similarly, we have e-e-m cubes, m-m-m cubes, etc.

-\begin{prop} Given a good m-m-m cube, taking cokernels of the m-morphisms and squares in any of the three directions produces an m-m-e cube whose faces are all good or pseudo-commutative squares.
+\begin{prop} Given a good m-m-m cube, taking cokernels of the m-morphisms and squares in any of the three directions produces an m-m-e cube whose faces are all good squares or squares in the double category.
 Conversely, given such an m-m-e cube, taking kernels produces a good m-m-m cube.
 The same is also true with the roles of m- and e-morphisms reversed. \end{prop}